thryniw/Snake-Adventures/README.md

+#Snake breakout
-This game is mashup of snake and (hopefully) multiple other classic games.
+This game is mashup of snake and Atarii Breakout. to run `use python3 main.py`

 created for hackEd 2017